deathworlders/online/content/books/deathworlders/chapter-88-the-turning-gears.md

 …Oh.
 Oh *shit.* **Shit!**

 The Great Father growled down at him as Liree’s legs went very shaky and carried him back two wobbling steps.

+...Tried to.

-Tried to. *It didn’t work!* He was *stuck* and all he could hear was a rumbling chitter and a huge heart beating away, felt a skull-crushing pressure suddenly---!
+*It didn’t work!*

+He pushed against that chest with all his might but it was futile; he ended up groping helplessly at his corded brawn like some kind of malignant groupie.
+He was *stuck* and all he could hear was a rumbling chitter and a huge heart beating away.
+Suddenly he felt a skull-crushing pressure envelope his entire head!
+He panicked, it grew *incredibly* worse and he flailed desperately to get free---

 Release, and he fell backwards onto his rear in the least dignified way possible.

 “Gotta admit, that’s prob’ly the mos’ ridiculous way I’ve ever met anyone.
-Don’t’chu *look* ‘fer you charge ahead?
+Don’t’chu *look* ‘fer you charge ahead?"

+Liree was too dazed to reply properly.
+"I--no?"

+"Well shit, be more careful!
 I coulda *kilt’* ‘ya just now too!
 Wouldn’t *that’ve* been fuckin’ hilarious?”

 “I…M--My Father?”
 He stood, wobbling, as he tried to process his situation.
+His inflamed personal dignity clashed with the sheer ridiculousness of the situation and effectively paralyzed his ability to think clearly.

 “Damn right.
-An’ I usually at least ask ‘fer dinner ‘fore I get that fuckin’ intimate wit’ anyone.”
+An’ I usually at least ask ‘fer dinner ‘fore I get *that* fuckin’ intimate wit’ anyone.”

 “...I…”

 The Great Father himself was there.
 In front of him.
 In his hallway, *somehow.* He didn’t even really fit!
+The fucker's haunches were pressed up against the walls!
 What the hell had prompted this?
 Why would he…

 …Oh. *Oh no.*